smyrgeorge/actor4k/README.md

 It defines an `AccountActor` that can handle only two simple commands, `Req.GetAccount` and `Req.ApplyTx`.

-The client `examples-bank-client` generates traffic.
+The client `microbank-client` generates traffic.
 In the end will check the available balance (should be zero).

 So, with this example, we validate the cluster consistency.